Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing

 Previous Knowledge of "Fate/Stay Night" Is Required

 I’ve said it before and I’ll say it again.
 Knowledge of previous Fate adaptations is required for viewing.
 If you have watched Fate/Stay Night (2006) and Fate/Stay Night: Unlimited Blade Works (2015) you will have a better understanding of events and characters.
-Going into this movie trilogy blind is nigh impossible because of the films lack Shirou’s inner monologue to use as exposition.
+Going into this movie trilogy blind is nigh impossible because the films lack Shirou’s inner monologue to use as exposition.
 Unless you watch the film with someone who knows the other routes or read the visual novel yourself, you will be lost and confused with everything going on.

 I recommend watching Fate/Stay Night (2006) and Fate/Stay Night: Unlimited Blade Works (2014) beforehand to have all the knowledge you’ll need for going into this anime movie trilogy.
 This is not a newcomer-friendly experience and is mainly for longtime fans of the franchise.

 The Second Installment Slog Hits This Film Too

 Many film trilogies that I watch seem to have what I call “Middle Installment Slog Problems,” where the middle installments of film trilogies don’t really know what they’re doing and they just try to get through the middle film so you can be hyped up for the find installment of the trilogy.

 This middle film does get bogged down in pacing issues and not because of whatever route content they cut from the film due to time constraints.
 It's because the writers used the trope of “Action Film, Quiet Drama Scene.”
 I feel like the pacing is bogged down by the quiet drama scenes.
 While the quiet scenes are good, some audience members might be bored because they want more action scenes.

-It Shows Mature Subject Matter While Not Truly Being a Mature Story
+It Shows Mature Subject Matter but Lacks Mature Writing

 Fate/Stay Night: Heaven’s Feel II: Lost Butterfly (2019) deals with a lot of mature subject matter without actually being a mature story in terms of its storytelling.